CrossRef/logppj/README.md

  - Aggregated files aren't overwritten.
 You can run the `aggregated` command at any time and it will only recalculate the data that hasn't already been calculated.
  - Don't delete aggregated files, they're all needed for the next stage.

-# Development

-Can be run directly by ant: `time ant run  -Darg0=analyze -Darg1=/data-in/logs`

 # Effective TLD

 Referrer domains (when they are known), e.g. "http://en.wikipedia.org" are split into domain, e.g. "wikipedia.org" and subdomain, e.g. "en".
 These are represented in the output as "full domain", e.g. "en.wikipedia.org" and "domain", e.g. "wikipedia.org".
 This is done using the `public_suffix_list.dat` which is included here and available at `https://publicsuffix.org/list/public_suffix_list.dat`.
 This list is useful rather than precise.
 It will split "abc.def.co.uk" into "abc.co.uk", but also has some convenience entries, so that e.g. "github.io" and "blogspot.com" are treated as eTLDs.
 This should be borne in mind.